 - Figuring out what’s really going on may require qualitative data from heat maps or user interviews

-- Developing a clear picture of the situation may mean you need to draw additional data from a conversion optimization evaluation tool (securing a Stuck Score™, for instance)
+- Developing a clear picture of the situation may mean you need to draw additional data from a conversion optimization evaluation (securing a landing page assessment, for instance)